ravindraramavath/AgriCommodityTradedInIndia/README.md

 ## Source data
 The data has been pulled from [eNam dasbhoard](https://enam.gov.in/web/dashboard/trade-data) which is available only for one week at a time.

-The data is available from 2019 January onwards till last week ending on a saturday.

 ## Data update
 Data available from 01-Jan-19 to 30-Dec-20.